Can You Still See the Berlin Wall?

 Checkpoint Charlie

-Checkpoint Charlie, one of the most famous crossing points between East and West Berlin during the Cold War, is another place where you can find remnants of the Berlin Wall.
-While the original checkpoint booth is a replica, the iconic “You are leaving the American sector” sign is an original one.
+Checkpoint Charlie, one of the most recognizable crossing between East and West Berlin during the Cold war, it another place where leftovers of the Berlin Wall can still be seen.
+Even though the checkpoint booth itself is a reconstructed one, the sign ‘You are leaving the American sector’ is actually the one used even back in the day.

 Other Berlin Wall Memorials